 In 1988 AACT began a tradition of also meeting for a national event in even-numbered years.
 That year Jim Carver, then President of AACT, and the Kalamazoo (MI) Civic Players hosted AACT at its first national convention.
 In 1990 John Viars and the Des Moines (IA) Playhouse was host to AACT’s first international festival.
 The AACT national convention moved to New York City in 1992 and again in 1996, chaired both times by JoAnne Nissen.
-Racine (WI) Theatre Guild with chair Norm McPhee hosted AACT’s second international festival in 199 and in 1998 a third international festival was held in Benton Harbor, MI chaired by Larry Nielsen and Twin City Players.
+Racine (WI) Theatre Guild with chair Norm McPhee hosted AACT’s second international festival in 1994 and in 1998 a third international festival was held in Benton Harbor, MI chaired by Larry Nielsen and Twin City Players.
 A third NYC convention was held in 2000.
-Since then, all three events have continued on a regular basis.
+Since then, the national festival, international festival, and national convention (renamed the New York Adventure) have continued on a regular basis.
 [See PDF document: AACTFest History]

 A National Office

 When John Viars became president in 1991, he saw a great need for a national office to be a home base for AACT communications and a staff to handle the growing load of membership records and mailings.
 The Des Moines Playhouse contributed office space, a computer was purchased, and a part time executive secretary hired.
 The office remained in Des Moines until 1994 when Julie Crawford became AACT’s first executive director, and the office moved to College Station, TX.